 Meeting Schedule and Locations

-All in person meetings of the DDS Payment Reform Statewide Advisory Committee and workgroup meetings will be held at the Waterbury State Office Complex, 280 State Drive, Waterbury VT.
+All meetings of the DDS Payment Reform Statewide Advisory Committee and workgroup meetings will be held virtually, any in person or hybrid meetings will be held at the Waterbury State Office Complex, 280 State Drive, Waterbury VT.
 Meeting attendees may attend in person or may call into the conference call number for that workgroup.
 Members of the public are welcome to attend; a public comment period will be available at the end of each meeting.

 Meeting Participants attending the meetings in person: